nanobox-io/nanobox-guides/articles/elixir/generic/configure-generic.md

 ## Add a web component
 For your app to run in production, at the very least you'll need a [web component](https://docs.nanobox.io/boxfile/web/).

+The Elixir engine provides a `node-start` helper script that ensures all nodes in an Elixir cluster have the necessary credentials to communicate with each other.
+You should always prefix your web component's start command with `node-start`.

 ```yaml
 web.main:
   start: node-start mix run